Are you interested in solar for your RV? Join the solar discussions on RVillage to share and learn from other RVillagers.

-For generating and using solar power, RVillagers report that at least five components are needed: Solar panel(s), a charge controller, batter(ies), a battery monitor and an inverter.
+For generating and using solar power, RVillagers report that at least five components are needed: Solar panel(s), a charge controller, batteries, a battery monitor and an inverter.

 A simple solar diagram

 If it consists of two panels, it usually folds in half for storage, and has carrying handles.
-They are saying that these kits can range from $150-$350 or more.
-Assuming you have a functional house battery, all that's needed is to add an inverter to plug electronics into, and a way to monitor the battery usage.
-Here's a search on solar suitcases.
+These kits can range from $150-$350 or more.
+Assuming you have a functional house battery (or two), all that's needed is to add an inverter to plug electronics into, and (optionally) a way to monitor the battery usage.
+Here are some search results for solar suitcases.

 Rooftop solar: larger systems, more power

 RVillagers who are full-timers, boondockers and seasonal snowbirds, and who enjoy extended time without hookups, say they need more power—which means more panels to collect the energy, and more batteries to store it.

 Tip from the community:

-For the curious: How do solar panels work?,
+For the curious: How do solar panels work?

-and an RVillage solar group discussion on whether to mix solar panels.
+RVillagers discuss whether to mix solar panels.

 There are different types of charge controllers, and people have their favorites.
-Learn more about Solar charge controller basics.

 RVillagers are talking about how necessary a pure sine wave inverter is for use with sensitive electronics like computers, TVs and many modern household gadgets.
 There are many brands and sizes to choose from.
 Learn more about inverters and sine waves.